christelinda-laureijs/patchclampplotteR/README.md

 The goal of patchclampplotteR is to create a set of user-friendly tools for electrophysiologists who want to plot and analyze data from whole-cell patch clamp electrophysiology recordings.
-Here’s some of the functions that this package can do:
+Here’s some of the functions that this package can do (see below for examples!):

 - Plot raw evoked or spontaneous current amplitudes over time for all recordings at once.